 Most Linux/Unix users have Control-D configured as the end-of-file character, and Control-C as the interrupt character.
 If you use Robelle-style modify, you must reassign Control-D to a different control character.
 If you are familiar with MPE, you may want to assign Control-Y as your interrupt character.
-A standard shell configuration file (.profile for Bourne and Korn shells, and .login for the C shell) usually contains a line like:
+A standard shell configuration file (.bash profile for the BASH shell) may contain a line like: